 Due to the role of computing and information technologies in modern science, it is essential that all King's science students develop and use key computing related skills or competencies.
-These competencies will be developed within specific B.Sc. program courses as listed on Chart 1.
+These competencies will be developed within specific B.Sc. program courses as listed below.